Minh Nguyen

 University of Tokyo

-I am a cosmologist working at the interface of nonlinear structure formation, statistical inference, and galaxy surveys.
-My research develops forward-modeling and field-level Bayesian inference methods to extract maximal information from cosmic structure and use it to test growth, gravity, dark energy, and primordial physics.
-My work includes the first 4-sigma evidence for a late-time suppression in the growth of large-scale structure, highlighted in Physical Review Letters and covered by Scientific American and New Scientist.
-I have also developed field-level Bayesian inference methods for galaxy surveys, a research direction that led to a second Physical Review Letters paper and the 2024 Buchalter Cosmology Prize.
-I am currently a Kavli IPMU Fellow at the Kavli Institute for the Physics and Mathematics of the Universe, University of Tokyo.
-Before joining IPMU, I was a Leinweber Fellow at the University of Michigan and completed my PhD at the Max Planck Institute for Astrophysics.
+Minh Nguyen is a cosmologist working at the interface of nonlinear structure formation, statistical inference, and galaxy surveys.
+His research develops forward-modelling and field-level Bayesian inference methods to extract maximal information from cosmic structure and use it to test growth, gravity, dark energy, and primordial physics.
+His work includes the first 4-sigma evidence for a late-time suppression in the growth of large-scale structure, highlighted in Physical Review Letters and covered by Scientific American and New Scientist.
+He has also developed field-level Bayesian inference methods for galaxy surveys, a research direction that led to a second Physical Review Letters paper and the 2024 Buchalter Cosmology Prize.
+He is currently a Kavli IPMU Fellow at the Kavli Institute for the Physics and Mathematics of the Universe, University of Tokyo.
+Before joining IPMU, he was a Leinweber Fellow at the University of Michigan and completed his PhD at the Max Planck Institute for

 banner